pharo-project/pheps/phep-proposal.md

 The main effect is to adapt the state machine of `NumberParser` to accept and ignore underscore.
 A proof of concept is proposed as a distinct PR: https://github.com/pharo-project/pharo/pull/12479

-Note that acceptance of underscore will not be optional since `NumberParser` is used to parse Pharo numerics and deals with Pharo syntax specificity that are not intended for generic number parsing.
+Note that acceptance of underscore will not be optional since `NumberParser` is used to parse Pharo numerics and deals with Pharo syntax specificity that is not intended for generic number parsing.
 E.g. `(NumberParser parse: '2r10.01e2') >>> 9.0`.
 Note: in fact, `NumberParser` accepts a superset of Pharo language numeric as it accept special float strings. e.g. `(NumberParser parse: 'Infinity') >>> Float infinity`

 ## Backward compatibility

-Existing valid numeric literals (without underscore) will still be parsed as the exact same numeric literals (including the combination of radix, decimal point and exponent parts).
+Existing valid numeric literals (without underscore) will still be parsed as the exact same numeric literals (including the combination of radix, decimal point, and exponent parts).

-The proposal will render valid literals that are currently.
+The proposal will render valid literals that are currently invalid.
 However, there is no expectation of problematic breakage.

 In Pharo code, number literals starting with a `_` will still be parsed as identifiers (because the first character is used to decide the type of the token).
 It is an acceptable behavior.

-The only issue might be in source code for selectors starting with an underscore and used on numeric literal without spacing.
-E.g. `10_foo` meaning `10 _foo` but a full search in the default image source code shows that (i) such call sites do not exist, (ii) there is only four selectors that start with `_` (all in the `ReferenceFinder` class that is not related to the numeric class hierarchy).
+The only issue might be in the source code for selectors starting with an underscore and used next to numeric literal without spacing.
+E.g. `10_foo` meaning `10 _foo`.
+A full search in the default image source code shows that (i) such call sites do not exist, (ii) there are only four selectors that start with `_` (all in the `ReferenceFinder` class that is not related to the numeric class hierarchy).

-Note that old Pharo parser will not be able to parse new numeric literal with `_`.
+Note that the old Pharo parser will not be able to parse new numeric literals with `_`.
 No specific plan is proposed to address this issue except updating the image with a newer NumberParser.
 Numeric objects and compiled methods are unaffected (since the internal object representation of numeric does not change).